edenlabllc/aws-iam-provisioner.operators.infra/README.md

 > `spec.roles.*.policies` should be attached to an existing AWS IAM `Policy` created by the AWS IAM Provisioner Operator.

 > `spec.*.*.tags` field is used to define additional custom tags.
-Tags can only be specified at the time of resource
+Tags can only be specified at the time of `policy` or `role`
-> creation `policy` or `role` and cannot be updated after the resource has been created.
+> creation and cannot be updated after a resource has been created.

 ### AWS IAM Provisioner Operator behavior

 The AWS IAM Provisioner Operator follows idempotent behavior and a declarative configuration approach.
-It continuously synchronizes AWS IAM resources `policy` or `role` based on the current state of real AWS IAM resources and the CR configuration.
+It continuously synchronizes `policy` or `role` resources based on the current state of AWS resources and the CR configuration.

-Supported Operations on AWS IAM Resources (policy or role):
+Supported operations on AWS IAM Resources (`policy` or `role`):
-- Creation or deletion based on the CR configuration.
+- Creating or deleting resources based on the CR configuration.
 - Updating the trust relationship policy document for a `role` or the `policy` document for a policy.
 - Attaching or detaching policies from roles according to the CR configuration.